frobino/EclipseTrainingSlides/slides.md

 - Since we want to use the Git repo, delete the project and import existing one.
     - Right-click on your project and press Delete then press OK
-- Go to *Git perspective*
-    - In *Git Repositories* right-click and choose *Remove Repository from View*

 ---
 title: Step to prepare (2)